ElCuboNegro/owly-torre-chrome--extension/README.md

 - you can now use OwO, the extension icon (the eye) should now appear in your toolbar
 - it is tracking if the eye is black (instead of gray) and if you can see a clock at the bottom left in your facebook window

+#### version notes
+- some permissions added for test on localhost:3000

 #### Known bugs
 - posts like friendship anniversaries and memories are not considered, which sometimes leads to time being added to the previously looked at post
 - when Facebook tab has been in the background for a while and you go back the clock might not show up again